 While there are different cultural norms about whether it’s OK to sit in the passenger seat next to the driver, the safest place to sit in a taxi is in the back seat.

 Using the passenger seat is a travel mistake I won’t be repeating.

-- It creates two possible exits – you won’t be trapped if the driver pulls up next to another car or a building
+- It creates two possible exits – you won’t be trapped if the driver pulls up next to another car or a building.

 - You can feel comfortable keeping a close eye on the driver.
-In the front seat, looking at the driver could be misinterpreted as a signal of interest in them
+In the front seat, looking at the driver could be misinterpreted as a signal of interest in them.

 I used to worry about the driver seeing that I was tracking the journey, thinking it might offend them.
-Today, I’m completely overt about it after an experience in Paris where the driver tried to explain away a ridiculous detour.
+Today, I’m entirely overt about it after an experience in Paris where the driver tried to explain away a ridiculous detour.